joviscab/joviscab/README.md

 <br>

-- 📚: Currently, following the Full Stack Javascript path of Project Odin;
+- 📚: Currently, following the Full Stack Javascript path of  The Odin Project;
 - ⏳: Perfecting advanced HTML, CSS and Vanilla Javascript skills;
 - ⚛️: Learning React;
 - ⛰️: I like mountains;